IBM-Cloud/kubernetes-getting-started-lab/book/create-app-build.md

 # Build the application locally

-You can build and run the application as you normally would using `mvn` for java local development.
+You can build and run the application as you normally would using `mvn` for Java local development or `npm` for Node.
 You can also build a docker image and run the application in a container to ensure consistent execution locally and on the cloud.
 Use the following steps to build your docker image.

 1. Ensure your local Docker engine is started.
    ```sh